 At Key Stage 3 the academic programme is based loosely on the British National Curriculum, although this is modified to make the most of our international context.
 The core curriculum includes mathematics, English, science, history, geography, art, design & technology, music and physical education.
 In addition, all students in Year 7 & 8 study 4 modern foreign languages (French, Spanish, Mandarin Chinese and Nepali) with students then narrowing to a preferred choice of 2 languages in Year 9.

 As our students enter Key Stage 4, they are guided to select appropriate IGCSE subjects.
 Students select up to 10 choices and TBS offers both Cambridge International Examinations and Edexcel courses.
 Mathematics, English language & literature and sciences are compulsory subjects.
 Students then have free choice from a range of optional subjects including art, design & technology, history, geography, business studies, economics, psychology, music, physical education, Mandarin Chinese, French and Spanish.
-This free choice is unique to Kathmandu and allows students to design a pathway based on their individual strengths and future interests.
+This free choice is unique in Kathmandu and allows students to design a pathway based on their individual strengths and future interests.

 In Key Stage 5 / Sixth Form, students progress to A level study.
 Please see the separate Sixth Form (link) section for what happens in the final 2 years.

 At all levels, all of our subjects and courses are taught by highly qualified subject specialists.